 Candidates attend 4 three hour sessions at The Unicorn School over a year.
 The sessions cover areas such as:

 · How to administer and mark standardised assessments

 · Interpreting assessment results alongside background information on the pupil and observations of the pupil made by the assessor during the assessment process

 · Devising a specific literacy intervention that is bespoke for the pupil

 · Delivering the intervention and reflecting upon it

-By the end of the one year course the candidates have written 3 full diagnostic reports, done 30 hours teaching, submitted 1 hour of video evidence of them assessing and 3 hours of video evidence of them teaching.
-They also produce a portfolio for each pupil with their lesson plans and reflections upon their teaching.
+By the end of the one-year course the candidates will have written 3 full diagnostic reports, given 30 hours specialist teaching, submitted a 1 hour of video of them self, administering standardised assessments and a 3 hour video of them delivering specialist teaching.